Watch for the Warning Signs, and Schedule Preventative Maintenance to Avoid Accidents

 For instance, the issue of light encroachment.
 Say a Cromer safety inspector finds light leaking in through a dock.
 The Cromer maintenance team installs brushes and a fresh seal to keep the light out.
 No more risk of accidents.

-Cromer’s Preventative Maintenance team services hundreds of docks and doors all across California.
-For more details on what we do, we’ve posted our Dock and Door Service Agreements to the Cromer website.
-View them at the below links (in PDF):
+Cromer’s Preventative Maintenance team services hundreds of docks and doors all across California and Southern Nevada.
+For more details on what we do, visit our Dock and Door page.

 Reminder: Put Dock and Door Preventative Maintenance on the Calendar